Purple Mattress Reviews 2020

 It appears Purple gets positive reviews across the board, with reviews mentioning their great products and customer service.
 Specifically, positive reviews suggest their Purple bed sleeps cool and relieves aches, pains, and pressure points.
 If you’re a combination sleeper or tend to sleep hot, you may want to choose a Purple bed for its unique hyper-elastic polymer technology.

 Negative reviews of the mattress mentioned it is not the best choice for lighter individuals because lighter individuals do not have the body weight to sink into the hyper-elastic polymer grid.
-Additionally, some customers had negative opinions of the feel of the Smart Comfort Grid™, mentioning it’s a different feel than what they’ve been used to in a bed.
+Additionally, some customers had negative opinions of the feel of the Purple Grid™, mentioning it’s a different feel than what they’ve been used to in a bed.
 If you’re a fan of a more traditional mattress feel or have a smaller body type, the Purple probably isn’t for you.

 We hope our guide has helped you decide if Purple offers the best mattress for your sleep needs.
 If you’re still on the fence, check out our other mattress reviews to learn about different brands and mattress types on the market.